Optimal heteroskedasticity testing in nonparametric regression: Smooth variance function

 Here, $W = (W_0, \dots, W_{n-1}) \in \R^n$ and $\mathbf{1}_n$ is the vector of ones with length $n$. \end{proposition}

 \begin{remark} The key step in attaining the rate outlined in Proposition \ref{prop: MSE of T_hat beta>1/4} is to derive the term $h^{4\beta}$, which is a component of the bias calculation.
 In \cite{wang_effect_2008}, Wang et al. obtain $h^{2\beta}$ in the squared bias, but this is suboptimal for our scenario.
-The additional level of smoothness arises because we are approximating the quadratic functional $||V-\bar{V}\mathbf{1}||_2^2$ via the discrete proxy $T$ (\ref{def: T}) rather than solely the estimation of the variance function $V$ as in \cite{wang_effect_2008}.
+The additional level of smoothness arises because we are estimating the quadratic functional $||V-\bar{V}\mathbf{1}||_2^2$ rather than estimating the entire variance function $V$ as in \cite{wang_effect_2008}.
 To achieve this rate, we employ an argument similar to \cite{gine_simple_2008}, where we analyze the smoothness of the discrete convolution of the variance function with itself.
-However, it's important to note that this argument cannot be directly applied due to the fixed design nature of our model (\ref{model}),{ whereas \cite{gine_simple_2008} deals with an iid model which does not have the fixed design constraints}. \end{remark}
+However, it is important to note that this argument cannot be directly applied due to the fixed design nature of our model (\ref{model}),{ whereas \cite{gine_simple_2008} deals with an i.i.d. model which does not have the fixed design constraints}. \end{remark}

 \begin{remark} The main distinction between the kernels of \cite{dette_consistent_2002, wang_effect_2008} and (\ref{def: kernel}) lies in the exclusion of weights for $|i-j|\leq 1$ and the subsequent normalization.
 This construction is done to further reduce bias since the summation in (\ref{def: testing_statistic beta>1/4}) only involves terms for $|i-j|\geq 2$ to ensure the independence of \(R_i^2\) and \(R_j^2\).
 To illustrate why we exclude weights for \(|i-j| \leq 1\), consider the estimator using a typical kernel which does not have this modification,